-An amazing universal truth is that when, as a farmer, my concern focuses on what benefits you, the long arm of wellness reaches back and touches the animals, the farm, the land, the community and the environment.
+When my farming centers on what benefits my family and my customers, the long arm of wellness reaches back and touches the animals, the farm, the land, the community, and the environment.
 So thank you for putting your trust in us.
-Our promise is to provide you with exactly what I searched out for my own family; healthy, great tasting food, nutritionally dense, sustainably raised, without a harmful impact on the animals or the environment.
+Our promise is to provide you with exactly what I searched out for my own family: healthy, great-tasting, nutritionally dense, sustainably raised food — from our home to yours.